-Vote: $\frac{2}{3}$.
+Vote: 2/3.
 Appropriation: yes.
 Fiscal committee: yes.
 State-mandated local program: no.

-- SECTION 1.
-This act shall be known, and may be cited, as the Homeless Youth Act of 2018. - SEC.
-2. Section 8257 of the Welfare and Institutions Code is amended to read: - 5 8257. (a) Within 180 days of the effective date of the measure 6 adding this chapter, the Governor shall create a Homeless 7 Coordinating and Financing Council. - (b) The council shall have the following goals:
+SECTION 1.
+This act shall be known, and may be cited, as the Homeless Youth Act of 2018.

+- 3 SEC.
+2. Section 8257 of the Welfare and Institutions Code is 4 amended to read: - 5 8257. (a) Within 180 days of the effective date of the measure 6 adding this chapter, the Governor shall create a Homeless 7 Coordinating and Financing Council. - (b) The council shall have the following goals:

-- (1) To oversee implementation of this chapter. - 10 (2) To identify mainstream resources, benefits, and services that 11 can be accessed to prevent and end homelessness in California. - (3) To create partnerships among state agencies and departments, 12 13 local government agencies, participants in the United States 14 Department of Housing and Urban Development's Continuum of Care Program, federal agencies, the United States Interagency 15 Council on Homelessness, nonprofit entities working to end 16 17 homelessness, homeless services providers, and the private sector, 18 for the purpose of arriving at specific strategies to end 19 homelessness. - (4) To promote systems integration to increase efficiency and effectiveness while focusing on designing systems to address the needs of people experiencing homelessness, including unaccompanied youth under 25 years of age. - (5) To coordinate existing funding and applications for competitive funding.
-Any action taken pursuant to this paragraph shall not restructure or change any existing allocations or allocation formulas. - 28 (6) To make policy and procedural recommendations to legislators and other governmental entities. - 30 (7) To identify and seek funding opportunities for state entities 31 that have programs to end homelessness, including, but not limited 32 to, federal and philanthropic funding opportunities, and to facilitate 33 and coordinate those state entities' efforts to obtain that funding.
+- (1) To oversee implementation of this chapter. - 10 (2) To identify mainstream resources, benefits, and services that 11 can be accessed to prevent and end homelessness in California. - 12 (3) To create partnerships among state agencies and departments, 13 local government agencies, participants in the United States 14 Department of Housing and Urban Development's Continuum of 15 Care Program, federal agencies, the United States Interagency 16 Council on Homelessness, nonprofit entities working to end 17 homelessness, homeless services providers, and the private sector, 18 for the purpose of arriving at specific strategies to end - 18 for the purpose of arriving at specific strategies to end 19 homelessness. - 20 (4) To promote systems integration to increase efficiency and 21 effectiveness while focusing on designing systems to address the 22 needs of people experiencing homelessness, including 23 unaccompanied youth under 25 years of age. - 24 (5) To coordinate existing funding and applications for 25 competitive funding.
+Any action taken pursuant to this paragraph 26 shall not restructure or change any existing allocations or allocation 27 formulas. - 28 (6) To make policy and procedural recommendations to legislators and other governmental entities. - (7) To identify and seek funding opportunities for state entities that have programs to end homelessness, including, but not limited to, federal and philanthropic funding opportunities, and to facilitate and coordinate those state entities' efforts to obtain that funding.

-1 (8) To broker agreements between state agencies and 2 departments and between state agencies and departments and local 3 jurisdictions to align and coordinate resources, reduce 4 administrative burdens of accessing existing resources, and foster 5 common applications for services, operating, and capital funding.
+(8) To broker agreements between state agencies and departments and between state agencies and departments and local jurisdictions to align and coordinate resources, reduce administrative burdens of accessing existing resources, and foster common applications for services, operating, and capital funding.